-Environment and projects
+Environments and projects

-The playground needs to know which environment and which projects to use when evaluating features.
+The playground needs to know which environments and which projects to use when evaluating features.
 The playground UI will default to using the first environment in your list of instance environments and all projects.

 The playground will only evaluate features belonging to the projects you specify.
 The projects parameter can either be a list of projects or all projects.